Started: May 2008

 "I misjudged the situation, now call it," he commanded darkly.
 He was non responsive to her reasoning.
 He was crazy.
 She was shaking badly and wanted this to be over more then anything.

 "Tails."
 He uncovered the coin.
 She saw she was right.
 Before she even looked up at him he picked her up and threw her on the bed, straddling her hips and tearing at her shirt.
 "Stop," she whispered.
 "Stop!"
 She cried.
 He dialed her mother's number and heard her answer the phone.
 After pulling her shirt up over her head he bent down halfway on top of her.
 "Stop!
 Please," she cried again.
-He held her right hand and ran his other up and down the side of her body.
+He held both her hands in his and ran his other up and down the side of her body.
 Her mother picked up the phone and immediately broke down hearing her daughter screaming and crying on the other end.

 He then ran his hand up her neck and brushed her wispy bangs back from her forehead.
 He stroked the top of her head for a moment while he closed the phone ending the call.
 He clamped his hand over her mouth to quiet her and said, "Well done."
 Swiftly, he got up and left.